This journey reflects both the development of the platform and the growing global engagement it is generating.

 Explore what’s coming next, what is unfolding now, and how we got here.

-On May 7, Gamma and AI for Humanity will co-host a live, co-created evening highlighting human-centered AI storytelling, design, and collaboration, exploring what AI for Humanity: Human-Centered Strategies for Innovation and Impact looks like in practice with leaders across ethics, innovation, and social impact sharing concrete frameworks and real-world use cases as we celebrate the launch of Version 1 of the platform and anthology.
+On May 7, Gamma and AI for Humanity co-hosted a live, co-created evening in San Francisco highlighting human-centered AI storytelling, design, and collaboration.
+The gathering explored what AI for Humanity: Human-Centered Strategies for Innovation and Impact looks like in practice, bringing together leaders across ethics, innovation, and social impact to share concrete frameworks and real-world use cases while celebrating the launch of Version 1 of the platform and anthology.

 A member update sharing the current state of AI for Humanity: Human-Centered Strategies for Innovation and Impact, including chapter readiness, live platform access, and next steps for publishing and community activation.